Data protection and disclaimer

 12. Amendments to the Privacy Policy

-Amendments to this Privacy Policy may be required from time to time, for example due to the ongoing development of our digital presence or as a result of changes in legislation.
+Amendments to this Privacy Policy may be required from time to time; for example, due to the ongoing development of our digital presence or as a result of changes in legislation.
 PostBus therefore reserves the right to amend the Privacy Policy at any time, with effect from a future date.
-Accordingly, we recommend that you re-read this Privacy Policy on a regular basis.
+Accordingly, we recommend that you reread this Privacy Policy on a regular basis.

 Phishing and other attempts at fraud on the Internet